 For more about what to do in this region, check out my Travel Awaits article about Dawsonville and the surrounding area.

-The Gold Rush Museum
+Dahlonega Gold Rush Museum

 My husband and I tried something new in Dahlonega, Georgia, which was like love at first sight.
 Gold panning and gemstone mining at the Crisson Gold Mine were a blast!
-Here, you sift through packed dirt and rock sediments for treasures, such as emeralds, rubies, sapphires, garnets, blue topaz, jasper, fluorite, apatite, tigers eye, and sodalite.
+Here, you sift through packed dirt and rock sediments for treasures like emeralds, rubies, sapphires, garnets, blue topaz, jasper, fluorite, apatite, tigers eye, and sodalite.

-Though I was a skeptic before doing it, this is the real deal.
+I was a skeptic before doing it, but this is the real deal.
 Our buckets contained two baggies full of treasures, though the rocks must be polished and cut to get the full benefit.
 Luckily, Crisson Gold Mine has an on-site lapidary to do that and turn the pieces into jewelry.
 We had a ruby necklace made for our daughters, and I got a garnet slide for my chain.